MrSujayPatil/SpringBootCrud/README.md

 # SpringBootCrud
-Simply import using Maven and run using Spring Boot App.
+Simply import COnMan.zip using Maven and run using Spring Boot App.
 ConMan will execute :-D